lammps/lammps/doc/src/reset_mol_ids.rst

 .. note::

-   The same as explained for the :doc:`compute fragment/atom
+   Same as explained for the :doc:`compute fragment/atom
    <compute_cluster_atom>` command, molecules are identified using the
    current bond topology.
-This will not account for bonds broken by the :doc:`bond_style quartic <bond_quartic>` command because it does not perform a full update of the bond topology data structures within LAMMPS.
+This will **not** account for bonds broken by the :doc:`bond_style quartic <bond_quartic>` command, because this bond style does not perform a full update of the bond topology data structures within LAMMPS.
+In that case, using the :doc:`delete_bonds all bond 0 remove <delete_bonds>` will permanently delete such broken bonds and should thus be used first.

 Restrictions
 """"""""""""